dreamhost/dreamhost.css/docs/utilities/iconography/index.md

 ---

 <p class="t-4">Below is the current collection of icons used throughout our applications.
 Icons are to be displayed at one of four different sizes <code>icon--size-x</code>.
+Icons have seperate color options to modify fill color.
+Icon colors are prefixed with <code>i-c-</code>
 </p>

 <hr />